leanspace/terraform-provider-leanspace/README.md

 ## How to use

-### Change plugin
+### Make modification

-Run `make install` or `make install-windows` if you are on windows to apply the changes.
+- Run `make install` or `make install-windows` if you are on windows to apply the changes.
+- In the terraform files (.tf), modify the source to "leanspace.io/io/leanspace", this way it will try to find the provider in your local machine first

+### Create a new version

+Create a tag on a commit with the following format `v{marjor}.{minor}.[patch}`; i.e.: v0.4.0; this will create a version accordingly.
+It will create a release in github and push this version to the private repository in Terraform cloud.

 ### Run the plugin

+Since we host the provider in a private registry, you first have to login `terraform login` and then put a token to have access.

-Either run the examples (navigate to `examples`, if so you can modify the master `main.tf` to point to the correct resource) or create custom files.
+Then either run the examples (navigate to `examples`, if so you can modify the master `main.tf` to point to the correct resource) or create custom files.

 Then run `terraform init && terraform apply --auto-approve`: this will create the required resources.
 If you made some changes you can run it again to update the resources.